Timeless works of art

 the fixation on finding average effects when the structure of effect differences is what we ought to be interested in.

-Is DIY the ultimate microtargetted marketing?
+Is DIY the ultimate microtargeted marketing?

 Silent Majority Music:

-Music styles that, like hip-hop, are connected to some kind of grass roots, are fluid, with constant incremental changes building into epochal ones.
+Music styles that, like hip-hop, are connected to some kind of grassroots, are fluid, with constant incremental changes building into epochal ones.
 When they move from their base audience, it’s often because a particular conjuncture of sounds resonates with a new crowd.
 But here is where a kind of misrecognition occurs: for the neophytes, the style is this one way, frozen in time.
 The give and take between music makers and their core followings, the push and pull, ebb and flow that built disco, hip-hop, house, reggaeton, and so on, is interrupted by listeners who in their enthusiasm don’t always understand the history or sociology of their genres.
 They don’t have to: when music becomes a commodity, it can travel worldwide, as all commodities do, severed from any knowledge of the conditions of its production.
 Genres cease to be grassroots social worlds, and instead become something more like brands: mere sonic surfaces rather than deep historical processes.

 Maximillian Schich for complex network theory with an art history twist.